vlesierse/vlesierse.github.io/_posts/2015-12-20-cache-busting-using-aspnet5.md

 <script src="/js/app.js?v=J4F2S0DV72Q7OV0fi5JNlEa-uRAClFhpCCiOYMOHqMg"></script>
 ~~~

 Unfortunately there is no file watcher on this file, like ASP.NET Bundling & Minification does.
-ASP.NET 5 doesn't recalculate the hash when the file changes at runtime.
+ASP.NET Core doesn't recalculate the hash when the file changes at runtime.
 You have to restart your application to see effect.

 ### Webpack, Gulp, Grunt, etc
 What about when you are adopting modern client side development techniques like building you client code using Webpack, Gulp or Grunt?
 They can great in minifing and calculate hashes after compilation/transpilation.
 It will save your server some time in calculate hashes because the files are already there.
-How can ASP.NET 5 discover the right files with the correct hash code?
+How can ASP.NET Core discover the right files with the correct hash code?

 #### asp-src-include
 You are able to discover the files on the web server and inject the url using the `asp-src-include` attribute on the script and link tags.